 |Define||the problem with your product or process.|

 |Analyze||your data to find the root causes of defects.|

 |Improve||your process based upon your data analysis and test it.
 (Techniques like DOE are often used in this phase).|

 |Control||your new process and monitor for defects.
 (Statistical Process Control techniques are helpful in this phase).|

 One of the important components of good project selection is choosing a project most likely to benefit from the DMAIC approach, meaning it involves a defect or a process with changes that can be measured accurately.
 Without measurements, you would be unable to detect any improvement.

 Once you have a project focus, you begin to identify and define the problem to solve.
 For more information on this journey, check out DMAIC Tools and Techniques: The Define Phase.
 Whether you are using DMAIC or DMADV, the real benefit of these methodologies is that they provide structured problem-solving to ensure success.

-And when this information is available in a solution like Companion by Minitab, sharing the learnings is easier than ever.
+And when this information is available in a solution like Minitab Engage, sharing the learnings is easier than ever.